 Alexie is an Assistant Professor / Senior Lecturer in Bioinformatics from the Hawkesbury Institute for the Environment (Western Sydney University); he is a computational genomicist who works (mainly) on insect genomics.
 He assembled and annotated multiple insect genomes (published in Nature, Molecular Ecology, Genome Biology, Nature Ecology and Evolution, and others).
 He led the i5k manual curation team which designed the first protocols and workflows for genome annotation and curation.

-Early birds (by 15th of April 2019 midnight Sydney time): 275 AUD (approximately 6500 BHT / 200 USD / 175 EUR).
 This covers the attendance of the hands-on workshop (Wed-Fri) and the Research Seminar day (Tuesday).
 All registrants can also become members of the Gene School (for free), allowing them for access to the online material and discounts to future workshops.

 NB: early bird registrants will be the only ones considered for presenting in the research seminar day.
 This is a unique opportunity to showcase your research in front of an international audience and make connections with scientists from the region.
 So do book early.
 We will select those we think are most suitable for the event based on abstracts we request in May.
 If you are not selected - or don't want to give a talk - you will be encouraged to present a poster.